Layne lost her father to cancer in her mid-20s. She hopes to help others navigate their experience with loss.

 When I was in my mid-20s, life was pretty good.
 I was traveling a lot and was about to start a technical school program which I was very much looking forward to.
 I remember coming home from a 10-day trip to my parents' home and seeing not just my mom and dad there, but my sister, too.
 I thought that was odd.
 That's when they told me that my dad had visited a doctor for his reoccurring cough and that they saw something in the images.

 "What do you mean they 'saw' something?"
 I asked.

-That's when I found out that my dad had been diagnosed with stage IV esophageal cancer.
-This was in August of 2014.
-Despite excellent medical care, he later passed December 19, 2015.
-He was my teacher and the person I looked up to most, so let me tell you, I know your pain.
+That's when I found out that my dad had been diagnosed with stage IV cancer.
+Despite excellent medical care, he later passed a year later in 2015.
+He was my teacher and the person I looked up to most.

 Stigmatizing Cancer and Terminal Illness

 Forget what you see in the movies—you are not expected to cry, mourn, divulge all of your regrets, stop your life in its tracks, or quit drinking like you had always promised.
 It's great if you can make peace with some heavy aspects of your life and forgive, forget, or repair fractured relationships, but honestly, there's no right or wrong way to experience your new normal.

 1. There's No Right or Wrong Way to Grieve